Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

 Assume, finally, that the induced algebra $\<A/\theta, t^{\bA/\theta}\>$ is a linearly ordered meet semilattice.
-When this occurs, let us call \bA\ an \emph{Edge-by-Chain} (EC) algebra.
+When this occurs, we call \bA\ an \emph{Edge-by-Chain} (\ec) algebra, and we say, ``$\alg A$ is \ec.''
 Our objective in this subsection is to prove the following theorem.